 The Meiji Group is striving to achieve sustainable dairy farming by working to improve social issues impacting the dairy industry.
-The GHG emissions resulting from dairy farming (the methane and nitrous oxide $(N_2O)$ resulting from cow belching and cow manure) are a social issue.
+The GHG emissions resulting from dairy farming (the methane and nitrous oxide (N2O) resulting from cow belching and cow manure) are a social issue.
 In addition to promoting reductions in GHG emissions, we are aiming to link initiatives to sustainability in the dairy farming industry by positioning reduction initiatives as a new revenue source for dairy farmers.

-As part of those efforts, we launched initiatives aimed at reducing N2O derived from manure produced during dairy farming and maintaining the livelihoods of dairy farmers using amino acid-balanced feed, one of the methodologies defined in the J-Credit Scheme.
+As part of those efforts, we launched initiatives aimed at reducing N2O derived from manure produced during dairy farming and maintaining the livelihoods of dairy farmers using amino acid-balanced feed, one of the methodologies defined in the J-Credit Scheme1.
+In August 2023, we participated in the "Doto Carbon Farming Study Group" which promotes carbon farming2 in Betsukai Town, Japanese largest milk producer, as a verification field to reduce GHG emissions in dairy.